kervo/fullstack-milestone/README.md

 The main colour to give contrast to the site is `#B05D44` as in the company's logo.

+# Technology Practices
+Every new app created with `python3 manage.py startapp _name_` has to be loaded into the settings.py file and run the following commands:
+`python3 manage.py makemigrations` and to apply this `python3 manage.py migrate`

 # Testing

 * remote: error: File core.Microsoft.Pytho.3919.1594814483 is 225.15 MB; this exceeds GitHub's file size limit of 100.00 MB